Bellevue University Data & Information Overview

 Freshmen Retention Rate

-The freshmen retention rate of 74% tells us that most first-year, full-time students like Bellevue University enough to come back for another year.
-This is a fair bit higher than the national average of 68%.
-That's certainly something to check off in the good column about the school.
+The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
+At Bellevue University this rate is 51%, which is a bit lower than the national average of 68%.

 Net Price by Income Group for Bellevue University